BramBrooks/nc-news-front-end/README.md

 # NC News - Northcoders News Site

-Welcome to the Northcoders News!
-This React appication was created during the Front End phase of the Northcoders Developer course.
+Welcome to Northcoders News!
+This React application was created during the Front End phase of the Northcoders Developer course.

 ## Getting Started